r-dziewaltowski/ClassicCalculator/README.md

 - [License](#license)

 ## Description
-It's a simple library that enables the user to create a calculator app without implementing any of the internal logic on their own.
-All they have to provide is a user interface that calls the library in response to user actions (e.g. pressing buttons) and displays the returned result in whatever form they wish.
+It's a simple library that enables the user to create a calculator application or functionality without implementing any of the internal logic on their own.
+All they have to provide is a user interface that calls the library in response to user actions (e.g. pressing buttons) and presents the display value.

 ## Features
 The following actions/buttons are currently supported: